Caio Dantas (footballer, born 1993)

-Caio Henrique da Silva Dantas (born 19 February 1993), known as Caio Dantas, is a Brazilian footballer who plays as a forward for Novorizontino.
+Caio Henrique da Silva Dantas (born 19 February 1993), known as Caio Dantas, is a Brazilian footballer who plays as a forward for Operário Ferroviário.

 Club career

 Caio Dantas was top scorer in the 2020 Campeonato Brasileiro Série B whilst playing for Sampaio Corrêa.
 As a result of standing out in the division, he secured a contract for 2021 in the Chinese Super League with Guangzhou City.